Loading lesson…

 The big idea: AI literacy is not a paid privilege.
 The free tiers are extraordinary; the paid tiers are luxury upgrades.
 Master the free stack first, then pay only when you can name what you're paying for.

-What is the core idea behind "AI Literacy On A Tight Budget — Free Tools"?
+What is the main idea of "AI Literacy On A Tight Budget — Free Tools"?

-Which best describes the scope of "AI Literacy On A Tight Budget — Free Tools"?
+Which action would help you apply "AI Literacy On A Tight Budget — Free Tools" responsibly?